amercat37/thread-ledger/README.md

 ## About this project

-thread-ledger is a companion to my **memory-vault** project — a sibling to **echo-ledger** (which does the same for audio transcripts).
-Like echo-ledger, it was built almost entirely by Claude with minimal human direction.
+Thread Ledger is a companion to my memory-vault project and a sibling to Echo Ledger, which performs the same role for audio transcripts.
+I defined the project’s purpose, data flow, privacy boundaries, incremental archival behavior, and integration requirements, then developed the implementation with assistance from Claude Code.